 Growing old is something that everyone goes through.
 Although it’s a universal phenomenon, people treat it very differently.
-Troubadour is a song about how people can remain young at heart even if they age physically.
+One of the most popular George Strait funeral songs, Troubadour is a song about how people can remain young at heart even if they age physically.

 18) Holes in the Floor of Heaven (Steve Wariner)

 Sometimes, the ones who guided us through life might eventually leave us behind.
 Holes In The Floor Of Heaven is a sort of reassurance that even though they might’ve passed on, your loved ones are watching over you from the beyond.